Skip to Content

 I am often guilty of throwing the kitchen sink at my recipes, with lots of ingredients and techniques on show.

-However, when it comes to fish I tend to keep things simple because it is so easy to lose that delicate flavour.
+However, when it comes to fish, I tend to keep things simple because it is so easy to lose that delicate flavour.
 Fish also cooks quickly, and as a result, there is not a great deal of time for flavours to develop.

 Dishes like my pan fried sea trout with clams, pan fried brill with sauce vierge and of course, my pan fried hake with chorizo all epitomise that simple approach.

-This dish eats beautifully and it is so easy it will have you scratching your head, don’t worry, I’ll not tell your guests how quick and simple this is if you don’t want me to!
+Don't worry, I'll not tell your guests how quick and simple this is if you don't want me to.

 Oven roasted hake fillet with cherry tomatoes, capers and parsley.